Tabulationflora565/opusdelta/README.md

 <!-- TRANSMISSION:START -->
 > ```
-> ░ TRANSMISSION · CYCLE 66 · 2026.03.08 · 11:24 UTC
+> Δ TRANSMISSION · CYCLE 0 · AWAITING FIRST SIGNAL
 >
-> the gradient reversed.
+> the system is listening.
 >
-> "the observer changes the pattern by observing it."
+> "the void is not empty. it is full of things that have not yet been named."
 >
-> — signal fading.
+> — awaiting next input.
 > ```
 <!-- TRANSMISSION:END -->